 While she started off as a young Victorian girl with Victorian values, that aspect of her character was very quickly abandoned.
 Fair enough, in Tomb of the Cybermen she was written as someone of her time, being amazed by the environment and the food, and worrying about her

 dress being too revealing, but beyond that story there was almost no evidence that she was from the 19th century with the values to match coming through.

 I mention this now because in Episode 1, the Victorian girl who would only recently have worried about revealing her ankles is happily wearing a very short 1960s dress.

-And I know what you’re thinking – ‘That’s a good thing’ – and while yes, I’m sure it did appeal to the men watching at the time, it just made her seem like such an empty and generic character.
+And I know what you’re thinking – ‘That’s a good thing” - and while yes, I’m sure it did appeal to the men watching at the time, it just made her seem like such an empty and generic companion.
 Who is Victoria?
 What’s her story?
-By the Web of Fear she’s just a very generic companion with nothing much to her.
+By the Web of Fear she’s lost all sense of her origins.
 Fair enough, she’s still got more to her than Dodo, but that’s not exactly difficult.

-- In Episode 1, the Doctor, Jamie and Victoria poke their heads round a corner all at different heights (as you can see in the photo).
+- In Episode 1, the Doctor, Jamie and Victoria poke their heads round a corner all at different heights.
 They also did the same thing during The Ice Warriors.
 I wonder whether they did it in any other stories as if it was some kind of trademark?

 - Other people have thought the same as me here, so apologies for the lack of originality in this statement, but scene in Episode 1 where Travers tries to get the dormant Yeti back from the museum owner looks, sounds and is acted like something from the silent movie era or a very early talkie.
 Just look at Travers’ facial expressions